Book reviews by

 Homage to Catalonia: an Insightful Memoir of War and Politics

-As a member of the Workers’ Party of Marxist Unification (POUM), Orwell fought alongside other left-wing groups against General Francisco Franco’s fascist forces.
+As a Workers’ Party of Marxist Unification (POUM) member, Orwell fought alongside other left-wing groups against General Francisco Franco’s fascist forces.

 “Coming Up for Air” is a nostalgic and bittersweet novel that explores the tension between the past and the present.